dr-co/tarantool-megaqueue/README.md

 there was some activity are included in the output.

-The format of the statistics is a sequence of rows, where each odd row is the name of a statistical parameter, and the next even row is the value.
+The format of the statistics is a sequence of rows, where each row is a statistics for each tube.